The Neighbors: Income

 The most common language spoken in the Kuhlman

-neighborhood is English, spoken by 96.5% of households.
+neighborhood is English, spoken by 94.1% of households.
+Some people also speak Spanish (3.5%).